Hydrothermal explosion: Recent explosions

 Most of Yellowstone's recent large hydrothermal explosions have been the consequence of sudden changes of pressure deep within the hydrothermal system.
 Generally, these larger explosions have created craters in a north–south pattern (between Norris and Mammoth Hot Springs).
 It is estimated that all of the known hydrothermal craters were created between 14,000 and 3,000 years ago.
 Volcanologists believe no magma has ever broken through the fragile crust of Yellowstone Park or stirred the movement of magma in the reservoir beneath Yellowstone.

 Several small hydrothermal explosions have been recorded since the opening of Yellowstone National Park.
 During the 1880s, Excelsior Geyser in Midway Geyser Basin was known for significant hydrothermal explosions.
 Other explosions have been linked to seismic events, such as during the 1959 Hebgen Lake earthquake, while others are linked to changes in plumbing below geysers or hot springs, such as the 1989 explosion at Porkchop Geyser in the Norris Geyser Basin.
 Small hydrothermal eruptions occur nearly yearly, although many occur in Yellowstone's backcountry.

 On 23 July 2024, a small hydrothermal explosion was witnessed by several tourists coming from the Black Diamond Pool hot spring in Biscuit Basin.
 The explosion, probably caused by a change in the plumbing under the hot spring, launched a plume of water and rock fragments 400-600 ft into the air.
 Although there were no injuries, the explosion forced the closure of Biscuit Basin for the rest of the 2024 season.
+As of December 2025, small hydrothermal explosions continue sporadically at the Black Diamond Pool, with Biscuit Basin remaining closed to visitors.